Windfarer/animation-bot/README.md

 scrapy crawl imdb
 ```
 ## usage
 start the bot, login with QR Code.
-Send message '/random' to this bot.
+Send message '/random' to this bot,
+and it will reply a random animation character's name to you.